armory/docs/content/en/scale-agent/install/install-agent-service-helm/index.md

 helm uninstall <release-name> --namespace=<agent-namespace>
 {{< /prism >}}

-- `<release-name>`: (Reqired) the Armory Agent service release, such as {{<param kubesvc-version>}}.
+- `<release-name>`: (Reqired) the Armory Scale Agent service release, such as {{<param kubesvc-version>}}.
-- `<agent-namespace>`: (Required) The namespace where you installed the Armory Agent.
+- `<agent-namespace>`: (Required) The namespace where you installed the Armory Scale Agent.

 ## {{% heading "nextSteps" %}}

 * {{< linkWithTitle "scale-agent/troubleshooting/_index.md" >}} page if you run into issues.
 * Learn how to {{< linkWithTitle "scale-agent/tasks/agent-monitoring.md" >}}.
-Agent CPU usage is low, but the amount of memory depends on the size of the cluster the Armory Agent is monitoring.
+Agent CPU usage is low, but the amount of memory depends on the size of the cluster the Armory Scale Agent is monitoring.
 The gRPC buffer consumes about 4MB of memory.
 * {{< linkWithTitle "scale-agent/tasks/agent-mtls.md" >}}
 * Read about {{< linkWithTitle "scale-agent/concepts/agent-permissions.md" >}}
 </br>